-- 1. Teacher Self-Assessment The teacher reviews all information and data collected during the year and completes a self-assessment for review by the evaluator.
-This selfassessment may focus specifically on the areas for development established in the Goal-Setting Conference. - 2.
-End-of-Year Conference The evaluator and the teacher meet to discuss all evidence collected to date and to discuss component ratings.
-Following the conference, the evaluator assigns a summative rating and generates a summary report of the evaluation before the end of the school year and before June 30.2 - 3.
-Scoring The evaluator reviews submitted evidence, self-assessments and observation data and uses them to generate component ratings once the end-of-year conference has taken place.
-The component ratings are combined to calculate scores for Teacher Practice Related Indicators and Student Outcomes Related Indicators.
-These scores generate the final, summative rating.
-After all data, including state test data, are available, the evaluator may adjust the summative rating if this data would significantly change the Student Outcomes Related Indicators final rating.
+- Teacher Self-Assessment The teacher reviews all information and data collected during the year and completes a self-assessment for review by the evaluator.
+This selfassessment may focus specifically on the areas for development established in the goalsetting conference. - 2.
+End-of-Year Conference\ The evaluator and the teacher meet to discuss all evidence collected to date and to discuss category ratings.
+Following the conference, the evaluator assigns a summative rating and generates a summary report of the evaluation before the end of the school year and before June 30.
+2 - 3.
+Scoring\ The evaluator reviews submitted evidence, self-assessments and observation data to generate category and focus area ratings.
+The category ratings generate the final, summative rating.
+After all data, including state test data, are available, the evaluator may adjust the summative rating if the state test data change the student-related indicators significantly to change the final rating.
 Such revisions should take place as soon as state test data are available and before September 15.

-Order of steps #2 and #3 has changed.
+\Order of steps #2 and #3 has changed.

-2The district superintendent shall report the status of teacher evaluations to the local or regional board of education on or before June 1, each year.
+2 The district superintendent shall report the status of teacher evaluations to the local or regional board of education on or before June 1, each year.
 Not later than June 30, of each year, each superintendent shall report to the Commissioner of Education the status of the implementation of teacher evaluations, including the frequency of evaluations, aggregate evaluation ratings, the number of teachers who have not been evaluated and other requirements as determined by the CSDE.

-Complementary Observers
+Complementary Evaluators

-The primary evaluator for most teachers will be the school principal or assistant principal who will be responsible for the overall evaluation process, including assigning summative ratings.
-Some districts may also decide to use complementary observers to assist the primary evaluator.
-Complementary observers are certified educators.
+The primary evaluator for most teachers will be the school principal or assistant principal, who will be responsible for the overall evaluation process, including assigning summative ratings.
+Some districts may also decide to use complementary evaluators to assist the primary evaluator.
+Complementary evaluators are certified teachers, although they may also have administrative certification.
 They may have specific content knowledge, such as department heads or curriculum coordinators.
-Complementary observers must be fully trained as evaluators in order to be authorized to serve in this role.
+Complementary evaluators must be fully trained as evaluators in order to be authorized to serve in this role.

-Complementary observers may assist primary evaluators by conducting observations, including pre-and post-conferences, collecting additional evidence, reviewing SLOs and providing additional feedback.
-A complementary observer should share his/her feedback with the primary evaluator as it is collected and shared with teachers.
+Complementary evaluators may assist primary evaluators by conducting observations, collecting additional evidence, reviewing student learning objectives (SLOs) and providing additional feedback.
+A complementary evaluator should share his/her feedback with the primary evaluator as it is collected and shared with teachers.

-Primary evaluators will have sole responsibility for assigning final summative ratings.
-Both primary evaluators and complementary observers must demonstrate proficiency in conducting standards-based observations.
+Primary evaluators will have sole responsibility for assigning final summative ratings and must achieve proficiency on the training modules provided.